 Bluebird Care Essex West, is owned and run by Kevin and Tracey McCormack who bring a wealth of professional care and service experience along with management and organisational expertise to your local area.

 Prior to setting up their network of Bluebird Care offices in East London and Essex, Tracey had fifteen years of experience in childcare services along with five years in adult health and social care.
 Kevin has 30 years of extensive business management experience having been a Director and Managing Director of several large media businesses.

 Our vision is to be the very best local providor of quality care whatever the needs or requirements may be.
 To be able to support any individual or group regardless of circumstances through professionalism and specialist application when needed.

 We aim to give our local community the opportunity to enjoy the highest quality of life and independence through the provision of professional care.

-My name is Jo and I am the Office Manager of our Bluebird Care Essex West office.
+My name is Jo and I am the Registered Manager of our Bluebird Care Essex West office.
 In 2012 I made the decision that I wanted to undertake a job in the care sector as I would like to make a difference to peoples’ lives.
 I enrolled at a local college on their Health & Social Care course.
 I enjoyed it immensely and in September 2013 I joined Bluebird Care as a Care Supervisor.
-I then went on to become the Care Co-ordinator and then to where I am today, as the Office Manager.
+I then went on to become the Care Co-ordinator and then to where I am today, as the Registered Manager.